Roy Masters (commentator)

-Roy Masters died in Oregon on April 22, 2021.

 Early life in Britain

 Roy Masters was born Reuben Obermeister in London in 1928 to a Jewish family of diamond cutters.
 Like his father, Boris, Masters uses the common anglicisation of his original surname.

 Masters' father died in 1943, when Masters was 15 years old.
-His family could only afford education for his older brother, so Masters did not attend college.
+His family could only afford to pay for higher education for his older brother, so Masters did not attend college.
 He was sent to Brighton, England to apprentice in diamond cutting at his uncle's company, Monnickendam Ltd.